DirkMueller8/DelayedTotalRevenue/README.md

 ![Delayed total revenue diagram](DelayedTotalRevenue/Images/Delay.png)

-### Where the Idea Comes Frome
+### Where the Idea Comes From
 In a presentation [1] the impact of delays on the total sales volume in medical device projects was highlighted.
 Another useful source [2] confirmed that the delay does not merely shift the whole (ideal) curve to the right: it also diminishes the peak revenue.
 A delay to market cannot be compensated by a steeper ramp-up time.
-Moreover, because of loss of the state of art due to competition at a fixed point of time, the decline happens at the same time as in the ideal case.
+Moreover, because of loss of the state of the art due to competition at a fixed point of time, the decline happens at the same time as in the ideal case.
 Hence, the financial impact is negatively affected by two effects modelled in this software:

 - less time to sell the product
 - smaller peak revenue